Call For Applications and Nominations: January 2024

 b.
 Name and contact information of dissertation advisor

-2. CV (including school email address, personal email address, and other contact information)
+2. CV (including school email address, personal email address, US Postal Address, and other contact information)

 4. 8-10 page narrative (excluding appendices) on the dissertation, including the:

 b.
 Overall aims of proposed work

 e.
 Proposed methods for work